Celsa (Roman city): House of the Dolphin

 the public area and private rooms of the family; the second (15-22) is organised around an open courtyard with various rooms dedicated to services and slaves.

 Other Buildings

 The locations of possible temples, the theatre, the forum, major cisterns, springs, cemeteries and other public buildings have been identified.
 The theatre lies below the San José sanctuary where traces of the scaenae frons (stage) walls and tiers of seats (cavea) have been found.

-Many small objects as lamps, Pompeian red slip dishes, Iberian ceramics, etc., as well as small bronzes, sculptural remains, coins and small pieces of jewellery are also preserved.
+Many small objects, such as lamps, Pompeian red slip dishes, Iberian ceramics, etc., as well as small bronzes, sculptural remains, coins and small pieces of jewellery are also preserved.
 A nearby museum displays many of the finds.